glennhenry/cs-notes/docs/backend-development/07-webhook/webhook.md

 #### Polling

 Polling is a process in which a client or system repeatedly checks or requests information from a server or data source.
-The client will first initiates an initial request to the server, after that the client will send a request again periodically.
+The client will first initiate an initial request to the server, after that the client will send a request again periodically.
 The server will send a response that include requested data or a message that indicate no update are available.

 There are different type of polling :